OpenDataDSL/documentation/docs/product/topics/data-management/Data-Versioning.md

 ### Utilise tagging to ensure stability

 If you [tag](#tagging-a-version) versions with names, e.g. PROD, you can implement a phased approach of releasing new versions of elements into the system.
+There is a dynamic tag (~LATEST) which always points to the last or current version.

 ## How it works